iAmJoeDeveloper/sector/README.md

 # sector
 Website building with pure html, css and Javascript.
-(Desktop Screen)
+(Desktop Screen Only)